From Paris to the Loire Valley: 4 Best Ways to Get There

 Taking the train from Paris to the Loire Valley is a good option if you want to visit just one château on a day trip.
 Some of the most-visited châteaux offer shuttle service to and from the nearest train station.
 Travelers can check the SNCF train schedules.

-The Château de Chenonceau, appreciated for its delicate feminine decor and graceful architecture, can be reached by the SNCF train from the Paris Austerlitz Station.
-The three-hour train ride from Paris to the Chenonceaux station drops visitors off within walking distance of the Château de Chenonceau.
+The Château de Chenonceau, appreciated for its delicate feminine decor and graceful architecture, can be reached by the SNCF train from the Montparnasse station in Paris with a connection in Saint-Pierre-des-Corps.
+The two-hour train ride from Paris to the Chenonceaux station drops visitors off within walking distance of the Château de Chenonceau.

-Another way to reach the Château de Chenonceau is by taking the one-hour TGV train (high-velocity train) ride from Paris Montparnasse station to the Tours station and then connecting in Tours to the SNCF train to Chenonceaux station (the train ride from Tours takes about 30 minutes).
+Another way to reach the Château de Chenonceau is by taking the TGV train (high-velocity train) ride from Paris Montparnasse station to the Tours station (which takes about 1.5 hours) and then connecting in Tours to the SNCF train to Chenonceaux station (the train ride from Tours takes about 50 minutes).

 Traveling by train also makes sense for those who are spending several days in the Loire Valley or combining the Loire Valley visit with a larger itinerary that includes other tourist attractions in France.
 Depending on the destinations of a travel itinerary, renting a car may be more practical, especially in the neighboring Burgundy region.